cryostatio/cryostatio.github.io/_posts/2023-05-24-cryostat-release.md

   view and create JFR recordings in bulk
   - **[Customizable dashboards](/guides#navigate-the-dashboard)**: view and configure cards displaying your JVM metrics on a dashboard
 - **Podman API**: Discover target applications using Podman HTTP API.
 This requires the Podman service to be running.
     You might try `systemctl --user enable --now podman.socket`.
-The next time you run Cryostat under your user it will be able to talk to Podman and query for running containers with the label `io.cryostat.connectUrl`.
+The next time you run Cryostat under your user, it will be able to talk to Podman and query for running containers with the label `io.cryostat.connectUrl`.
 The value of this label is expected to be a JMX service URL for the JVM within the container.